Antiblanks/lazyloader.proto/README.md

 # lazyloader.proto
-Lazy loading of images on a page as they come into view
+Lazy loading of images on a page as they come into view, view example here: http://www.antiblanks.com/static/lazyloader.proto/index.html